Ierapetra in ancient times: Kyrba, Pytna, Hierapytna

 In the 1st century AD, the See of Hierapytna was established in Ierapetra by St Titus, the first Bishop of Crete.

-Ierapetra from the Byzantine to the Turkish period
+Ierapetra from the Byzantine to the Ottoman Period

 Ierapetra retained its power during Byzantine times, again due to its exceptional geographic position.